jclauneuro/snakemakehippo/README.md

     snakemake --use-singularity --cores 8 --resources gpus=1

-To execute the workflow for all subjects, use:
+To execute the workflow for all subjects, submitting a job for each rule group, use:

     snakemake_slurm

+Alternatively, you can use the `snakemake_batch` wrapper to submit in N batches (e.g. 32), and submit all the batches at once, using the `gather_connmap_group` rule to split batches:

+    snakemake_batch gather_connmap_group 32

 To export files to dropbox, use:
     snakemake -s export_dropbox.smk